MicahCarrick/micahcarrick-posts/aerospike-summit20-enterprise-database-security/auth/README.md

 ![Aerospike Mixed Authentication](https://cdn.carrick.tech/micahcarrick-posts/aerospike-summit20-enterprise-database-security/aerospike-auth-mixed-authn.png)

-So now we can look at an architecture that combines both authentication methods.
+So now we can look at an pattern that combines both authentication methods.
 LDAP and the directory are still used for humans to authenticate, but the applications authenticate using the internal system.
 Now this removes the LDAP directory from the critical path, however, it presents a different problem.
 Part of the role of the directory in the external authentication setup was centralizing IAM.

 If users are managed directly in Aerospike, how are the credentials going to be provisioned, rotated, and revoked for the applications?
 How will the organization's policies and regulatory requirements be enforced?